-The technology is a broad process platform and is used in different electronics products, such as microwave electronics, SiP systems (System in Package), SOC systems (System on Chip), 3D memory stacks, MEMS and NEMS micromechanical devices, high-capacity modules, Peltier elements, etc.
+RUSALOX al oxide technology meets the requirements of EU Directive – RoHs – and UL recognized for both laminate and PCB.
+This technology is a broad process platform and is used in different electronics products, such as Chip-On-Board (COB), automotive lighting, UV lighting, microwave electronics, SiP systems (System in Package), SOC systems (System on Chip), high-capacity modules, IGBT modules, Peltier elements, etc.